First Question: What do I want?

 What problems do you solve?

-What challenge are you solving for your customers?
+What challenges are you solving for your customers?
 Visualize your perceived value.

 What are your distinct benefits?